18 Things I’m Thankful For in 2018

 3. My Yoga Practice

 I’ve loved yoga since I was a kid watching my older sister practice VHS tapes of Denise Austin in the living room after school.
-After a few years of bouncing around from studio to studio, I found a yoga home at Up Yoga, and my practice has deepened tenfold since I became a member back in March.
-Working with my yoga therapist, Meghan Foley, has taught me so much about my body and how to best care for it, and I am so, so grateful.
+After a few years bouncing around from studio to studio, I started dedicating myself more seriously to a regular Vinyasa practice.
+Working with my yoga therapist, Meghan Foley, has taught me so much about my body and how to best care for it — and I am so, so grateful.

 If you had told me a year ago I’d be in training to become a registered yoga teacher, I’d have laughed in your face.
 I never believed I could do something like this, because I never believed myself to be “fit.”
 I thought yoga teachers had to be stick-thin, overly-zen health nuts.
 What I’ve learned is that all yoga teachers have to be is themselves.
 I am grateful to have found myself through this program and this community.